 IRS criminal investigations typically fall into one of four categories: (1) legal source tax crimes, (2) illegal source financial crimes, (3) narcotics-related financial crimes, and (4) counterterrorism financing.
 Once the criminal investigation is initiated, a variety of techniques are employed by IRS special agents including interviews of third-party witnesses, conducting surveillance, executing search warrants, subpoenaing bank records, and reviewing financial data.

 The special agent or agents, aided by the IRS Chief Counsel, eventually come to a determination as to whether the evidence obtained substantiates a criminal investigation.
 If so, a “special agent report” is compiled and reviewed by several different higher officials in the IRS.
 If it passes these levels of review, the case will be referred to the Department of Justice Tax division for prosecution, and in some cases the U.S. Attorney’s Office for non-tax matters.

 Prosecution can end in a conviction, plea or acquittal, but it should be noted that the IRS is amenable to pleas, depending upon the seriousness of the crime.

-How RJS Law Can Help
+Criminal Tax Defense Attorney – How RJS Law Can Help

 Even before an indictment, a mismanaged IRS criminal investigation can lead to a loss of business opportunities, raids on your home or business, threats of asset seizures, and friends and family members being pulled into grand jury.
 The critical component in handling an IRS criminal investigation is speed.
-It is crucial to have an attorney that will quickly assess the situation, interview the agent in charge of the investigation to find out the information they know, and work to steer the matter in a more positive direction.
+It is crucial to have a criminal tax defense attorney that will quickly assess the situation, interview the agent in charge of the investigation to find out the information they know, and work to steer the matter in a more positive direction.

 For more information, please see: